-A TOEFL or IELTS score is not required if the applicant received a degree from an accredited institution in the United States, Canada, the United Kingdom, Ireland, Australia, or New Zealand.
+An English score is not required if the applicant received a degree from an accredited institution in the United States, Canada, the United Kingdom, Ireland, Australia, or New Zealand.

 A summary of your job experience, research experience, and any other relevant information should also be submitted with your application.
 If you have publications, please include abstracts of these in your resume.